keboola/connection-docs/extractors/google-analytics/index.md

  2. **Authorize Account** to be redirected to Google, and authorize the extractor to access your Google Analytics data.

- 3. Select Google Analytics account and choose profiles (views), from which you would like to extract data.
+ 3. Select Google Analytics account and choose profiles (views) from which you would like to extract data.

     ![Screenshot - Select profiles](/extractors/google-analytics/ui_profiles.png)
     {: .image-popup}